Fortnite: Save the World: Map and missions

 Missions are divided between four world locations, some available only after progressing far enough in the story, and special locations for timed events and for the Survive the Storm mode.
 Within a location are several possible mission areas that show the type of mission, the terrain it takes place on, its difficulty rating relative to the player's current power level, and whether the mission is currently under special "storm" conditions that throw random effects, like buffed husks or mini-bosses, into the mission but have potentially better rewards if completed.
 The player can select a special "play with others" option that automatically matches them with players at a similar power level and story progression on a random mission for added rewards.

 During missions, players can make their fortifications from one of three base materials (wood, brick, and metal), and in a number of configurations, including floors/ceilings, walls, stairs, and ramps; players have the ability to edit these for more configurations, such as adding a door or window to a wall.
 Each fortification part can be upgraded with more resources of the same type to improve their durability, and when they are damaged, can be repaired by spending additional resources.
 Traps, which have a limited number of activation before they fall apart, can be placed on floors, walls, and ceilings, and arranged in means to make them more lethal or effective against husks.
 Traps may also include beneficial resources for players, such as healing pads, defender posts, and launch pads.
-Similarly, players can use a range of weapons but these have limited durability that drops as they are used or as a penalty if the player should be downed by husks and need to respawn without the help of allies.
+Similarly, players can use a range of weapons, but these have limited durability that deplete as they are used or as a penalty if the player should be downed by husks and need to respawn without the help of allies.
 Players can construct new weapons, ammo, and traps from gathered resources, or find these from searching containers across the map.
 During missions, the game progresses through an accelerated day-night cycle; during the day, the husks are more passive and do not generally pose immediate threats, while during the night, bands of husks may spawn in and will aggressively seek out players.